 CSAT surveys measure customer satisfaction with a specific experience.
 A single question typically determines that: How would you rate your overall satisfaction with the service you received?

-Answer choices are graded on a scale, usually from 1-5, where 1 represents completely unsatisfied and 5 represents completely satisfied.
+Answer choices are graded on a scale, usually from 1-5, where 1 represents very unsatisfied and 5 represents very satisfied.

 This score indicates how satisfied or dissatisfied customers are with a particular service, interaction, procedure, or product—whatever the survey is measuring.

 When to use CSAT

 Any time you want customer insight into one of the following areas, you can use a CSAT survey:

 - Customer support interactions